TimesTechs/frontend-challenge/README.md

 TimesTechs Frontend Code Challenge
 ==================================

 Hello!
-Your task is to create TimesStore; an online store where anyone can put up any random item up for sale and anyone else can buy it.
+Your task is to create MyStore; an online store where anyone can put up any random item up for sale and anyone else can buy it.

 Overview
 --------